BirdiePeep/CppCSharpBridge/README.md

 # Interface Files

-These files define what and how you want to bridge between the languages.
+Interface files define what and how you want to bridge between the languages.
 They are C++/C# like but have some special syntax.
-Below is a simple example of how the bridging of a c++ class looks.
+Below is an example interface for a C++ class.

 ```
 class Clock